 Analysis of low-temperature processes and equipment.
-Physical properties of structural and other materials used in producing, maintaining, and using low temperatures.
-ME 212.
+Physical properties of structural and other materials used in producing, maintaining, and using low tem- ME 212.
 Gas Dynamics (3) Prerequisites: Engineering 143 and Mathematics 118B.
 Further considerations of the flow of compressible fluids in conduits.
 Shock fronts, unsteady flow and real gases.
 ME 213.
-Aircraft and Missile Propulsion (3) Prerequisites: Engineering 142, 143, and Mathematics 118B.
+Aircraft and Missile Propulsion (3) Prequisites: Engineering 142, 143 and Mathematics 118B.
 Analysis of ideal gas turbine cycles.
 Principles of regeneration, reheat and intercooling.
-Thermodynamic analysis and performance of turbojet engines, ramjet engines, and rocket motors.
+Thermodynamic analysis and performance of turbojet engines, ramiet engines, and rocket motors.
 Rocket jet propellant systems.
 Dynamics of rocket propulsion free of gravity and air resistance.
 ME 214A-214B.
 Thermodynamics (3-3) Prerequisites: Engineering 148; Mathematics 118B or consent of instructor.
-M.E.
-214A is prerequisite to M.E.
-214B.
+ME 214A is prerequisite to ME 214B.

 A review of classical thermodynamics.
 The utilization of the methods of kinetic theory and statistical mechanics.
 Thermodynamics of mixtures.
 Irreversibility.
 Comparison of classical and irreversible thermodynamics.
 ME 215A-215B.
-Heat Transfer (3-3) Prerequisites: Engineering 118 and Mathematics 118B or consent of instructor.
-M.E.
-215A is prerequisite to M.E.
-215B.
+Heat Transfer (3-3) Prerequisites: Engineering 118; Mathematics 118B or consent of instructor, ME 215A is prerequisite to ME 215B.

 Semester I. Convection heat transfer, high speed flow, mass transfer effects.
 Boiling heat transfer.
 Introduction to conduction heat transfer.
 Semester II.
-Conduction heat transfer, multidimensional conduction processes, transient analyses.
+Conduction heat transfer, multidimensional conduction processes. transient analyses.
 Solid body and gaseous radiation and their measurements.
-ME 220.
-Mechanical Vibrations (3) Prerequisite: Engineering 147 and credit or concurrent registration in Mathe- The application of vibration analysis to the problems of mechanical design, including vibration control, vibration instrumentation, and the response of machines, structures, and mechanical systems to various kinds of excitation.
-Approximate and digital computer solutions of vibration problems.
-(Formerly entitled: Vibration ME 221.
-Stress Analysis (3) Prerequisites: Engineering 186 and Mathematics 118B.
+ME 220A-220B.
+Mechanical Vibrations (3-3) Prerequisites: Engineering 147B and Mathematics 118B.
+Topics in vibration relating to mechanical design such as non-linear vibrations, distributed mass systems, random vibrations, mobility analysis, isolater design.
+ME 221.
+Stress Analysis (3) Prerequisites: Engineering 146B, 186 and Mathematics 118B.
 Topics in applied elasticity, advanced study of the resistance of materials and experimental stress analysis.
 Failure theories, energy methods, limit design, theory of plates and shells.
-Photoelasticity, brittle lacquers, strain gauges, and analogs in determining static, dynamic and residual stress distributions.
-ME 222.
-Dynamics of Machinery (3) Prerequisites.
-Engineering 146, 149, and credit or concurrent registration in Mathematics 118B.
+Photoelasticity, brittle lacquers, strain gages, and analogs in determining static, dynamic and residual stress distributions.
+ME 222A-222B.
+Synthesis of Machines (3-3) Prerequisites: Engineering 145, 146, and Mathematics 118B.
+Problems in mechanical design involving synthesis of mechanisms wherein displacement, velocity, acceleration and jerk are paramount considerations.

-Mathematical analysis of motion, stresses and deflections as applied to the design of machines.
-Dynamics of constrained systems; stability and system control.
-Application to systems involving mechanical, electrical and fluid links.

 ME 224.
-Fluid Power and Control Systems (3)

-Prerequisite: Engineering 189 or equivalent.
+Fluid Power and Control Systems (3) Prerequisite: Engineering 189 or equivalent.
 Analysis of dynamic performance of physical systems such as pneumatic, hydraulic and hot-gas.
 Transient forces and valve instability.
 Servo characteristics.

-ME 231A.
-Advanced Science of Materials I (3)

-Prerequisite: Engineering 109A.
+MF 231A.
+Advanced Science of Materials I (3) Prerequisite: Engineering 109A.
 Structure and physical properties of solids.
 Imperfections in materials and their effect on various properties.
 Elasticity, plasticity, and fracture of metals related to atomic and crystal structure.
 ME 231B.
 Advanced Science of Materials II (3) Prerequisite: Mechanical Engineering 231A.

 Phase equilibria, metastability, rate and growth processes in solids.
-Principles of alloying and thermal treatments.
+Principles of alloving and thermal treatments.

-ME 233.
+MF 233.
 Reactor Materials (3)

 Prerequisite: Engineering 109A.